Summary: Chapter I

 See Important Quotations Explained

-That day, Gerald has purchased a slave named Dilcey from Twelve Oaks so that Dilcey can be with Pork, who is her husband.
+That day, Gerald has purchased a woman named Dilcey from Twelve Oaks so that Dilcey can be with her husband, Pork.
 At dinner that night, Dilcey thanks Gerald and offers Prissy, her daughter, to be Scarlett’s personal maid.
 Ellen returns late from the Slattery’s house.
 As Ellen leads the nightly prayer, Scarlett concocts a plan to win Ashley from Melanie.
 She resolves to tell Ashley she loves him at the barbecue.
-She feels sure that when Ashley knows her true feelings he will elope with her.
+She feels sure that when Ashley knows her true feelings, he will elope with her.
 Scarlett overhears Ellen telling Gerald that Jonas Wilkerson, Tara’s Yankee overseer, must be dismissed.
 Scarlett realizes that Wilkerson was the father of Emmie Slattery’s dead child.

 The first chapters of Gone with the Wind present the pre-Civil War South.
 The O’Haras and the Wilkeses are upper-class, wealthy, white plantation owners who mix traditional values like chivalry, honor, and propriety with a pioneer-style enthusiasm for drinking, horseback riding, and shooting.
 Family and money rule the social hierarchy, as we see by the neighbors’ initial hesitancy to accept Gerald O’Hara.
-Even so, Gerald’s ultimate acceptance by the neighbors shows that a devotion to the South and to its culture—along with a good marriage—can secure respect for a self-made man such as he.
-The slaves also live in a set social order.
+Even so, Gerald’s ultimate acceptance by the neighbors shows that devotion to the South and to its culture—along with a good marriage—can secure respect for a self-made man.
+The enslaved people also live in a set social order.
 House workers outrank field hands and take pride in their higher status.
-For poor whites like the Slatterys, called “white trash” by wealthy whites and poor slaves alike, survival depends on the charity of rich neighbors.
+For poor whites like the Slatterys, called “white trash” by wealthy whites and enslaved people alike, survival depends on the charity of rich neighbors.
 Pride permeates even the lowest rungs of society, however, and the Slatterys refuse to be bought out of their land.
 The characters also take great pride in the South, and in the weeks before the war this pride swells among the young men who have signed up to fight against the North.